floft/deep-activity-learning/README.md

     ./kamiak_queue_all.sh flat-da --dataset=al.zip --features=al --flat --adapt

     # on your computer
-    ./kamiak_tflogs.sh # during training, to download the logs for monitoring ./kamiak_download.sh # after training to download logs/models
+    ./kamiak_tflogs.sh # during training, to download the logs/models

 Then, to pick the best models based on the validation results above (unless using domain adaptation, then pick the last model) and evaluate on the entire